ninbura/windows/readme.md

 - 1x USB 2.0 flash drive under 32GB
 - 1x USB 3.0 flash drive under 32GB
 - 1x Windows 11 Pro For Workstations product key
-    - You may have access to free keys [here](https://my.visualstudio.com/Downloads?q=Windows%2011) if you have a Microsoft account through your employer.
+    - If you have a business grade microsoft account for work, you may be able to obtain a key for free [here](https://my.visualstudio.com/Downloads?q=Windows%2011).
-    - You can buy cheap keys [here](https://wholsalekeys.com/shop/windows-11-pro-for-workstations/).
+    - Otherwise, [this](https://wholsalekeys.com/shop/windows-11-pro-for-workstations/) is a good place to buy cheap keys.

 # steps